Yarm : the first Tees port

 Whatever the origin of the name of Egglescliffe may be, it should not be confused with its larger modern neighbour called Eaglescliffe.
 According to one story the name of this place apparently arose after a misspelling on a local railway station sign, in which an ‘a’ accidentally substituted the ‘g’.
 There is not as might be expected, any record of Eaglescliffe ever being the domain of the eagle.

 Preston Hall and Park

-Along the road to Stockton to the north east of Eaglescliffe in the well wooded Tees valley near Stockton, is Preston Park and Preston Hall.
+Along the road to Stockton to the north east of Eaglescliffe in the well wooded Tees valley, is Preston Park and Preston Hall.
 Preston on Tees is mentioned in The Boldon Buke, County Durham’s equivalent of the Domesday Book in 1183, when the land was farmed by Adam son of Walter de Stockton, Orm son of Cockett and William son of Utting.
 Later owners included the Setons, Sayers and the Withams.

 In 1722 Preston became the property of Sir John Eden of Windlestone, County Durham and in 1812 the property of David Burton Fowler.
 It was David Burton Fowler who commenced the construction of Preston Hall in 1825.
 This was also the year of the opening of the famous Stockton and Darlington Railway, which ran close to the grounds of Preston.
 On the opening day of the railway, a famous race between a stagecoach and the Locomotion Number One is thought to have taken place along this particular stretch of the line.
 The victor is unrecorded.